iCliniq Logo

 • Drugs to soothe itching, such as Doxepin and Hydroxyzine, may be suggested to relieve itching.

-• The doctor also recommends creams and lotions containing urea and lauromacrogols to treat itching and burning sensations, which will prevent scratching.
+• The doctor also recommends creams and lotions containing urea and Lauromacrogols to treat itching and burning sensations, which will prevent scratching.

 Is Vulvar Dermatitis Permanent?

 It depends on the underlying cause of vulvar dermatitis.
 When allergens trigger dermatitis, staying away from these triggering factors may prevent the recurrence of vulvar dermatitis.
-But in case of any infection, the condition is also treatable but may take longer.
+However, in case of any infection, the condition is also treatable but may take longer.

 Conclusion: